Hard Money Loan

 A hard money loan is a short-term, asset-based loan secured by real estate, typically issued by private investors or companies rather than traditional banks.

 A hard money loan is a specific type of asset-based financing where a borrower receives funds secured by real property.
 Unlike traditional bank loans that rely heavily on the borrower's credit score (FICO) and income history (tax returns), hard money lenders focus almost exclusively on the value of the collateral—the property itself.
-This makes them a popular choice for real estate investors who need quick capital to purchase and renovate properties ("fix-and-flip") or who may not qualify for conventional financing due to credit issues or the property's condition.
-The term "hard money" refers to the tangible asset (the property) backing the loan.
+This makes them a popular choice for real estate investors who need quick capital to purchase and renovate properties ("fix-and-flip") or who may not qualify for conventional financing due to credit issues, recent bankruptcy, or the property's currently uninhabitable condition.
+The term "hard money" refers to the tangible asset—the "hard" property—backing the loan, rather than the "soft" promise of a borrower's creditworthiness.
 Because the lender is taking on higher risk by bypassing traditional underwriting standards and offering shorter terms (usually 6 months to 3 years), they charge higher interest rates and origination fees (points).
 While expensive, hard money loans provide speed and flexibility that traditional banks cannot match, allowing investors to close deals in competitive markets where cash offers often win.
-The lenders themselves are typically private individuals, family offices, or specialized investment funds rather than deposit-taking institutions.
+The lenders themselves are typically private individuals, family offices, or specialized investment funds rather than deposit-taking institutions like commercial banks.
+This lack of regulation allows for more creative and negotiable terms, tailored to the specific needs of a high-growth real estate project.

 Key Takeaways